|

 Select one or more signals to plot in the graph.
 The selected signals will appear at the top of the list.

-View alert or alarm levels and know if they exceed the limits with the last available measurement.
+View alert or alarm levels and determine if they exceed the limits based on the most recent measurement.

 exported measurements

 Remove a signal in the graph.
-You can click the x next to the signal name in the chart legend or uncheck the signal in the list.
+You can click the x next to the signal name in the graph legend or uncheck the signal in the list.

 Enlarge the view by selecting a desired area.
 For more information, refer to Common features.